tinyos/tinyos-main/apps/tests/tkn154/nonbeacon-enabled/TestPromiscuous/README.txt

 Criteria for a successful test:

-A successful test means that for every received frame the second LED is toggled and the java application outputs some text.
-To see this effect you need a second node sending a packet.
-The TestPromiscuous application does not send packets, but you can, for example, use the ../../beacon-enabled/TestStartSync/coordinator application to send periodic beacon packets.
-In this case you should see some new text and the second LED should toggle every half second.
+A successful test means that for every received frame LED1 is toggled and the java application outputs some text.
+To see this effect you need a second node sending a packet, for example, use the ../../beacon-enabled/TestStartSync/coordinator application to send periodic beacon packets.
+In this case LED1 should toggle every half second and printf java client should output some text on the frame content.

 Tools: The printf java client in $TOSDIR/../apps/tests/TestPrintf